-The Northern Rockies supports five Complex IMT's and two Type 3 IMT's.
+The Northern Rockies supports five Complex IMTs and two Type 3 IMTs.
 General management of teams falls under the Northern Rockies Coordinating Group (NRCG) and NRCG Incident Commander Committee.
 Teams may present problems, concerns, or other issues to the committee chairperson through the team coordinator or the center manager at NRCC.
-Reference the Northern Rockies IMT Standard Operating Guide for additional information: https://gacc.nifc.gov/nrcc/dispatch/overhead/2023-SOG-NRCG-Team-Plan FINAL.pdf.
+Reference the Northern Rockies IMT Standard Operating Guide for additional information.